At its core, facial recognition technology is a form of biometric authentication that uses unique facial features to identify individuals.

 As we've established, a face is not a 'secret.'

-On the contrary, it is easy to find a person’s face in an era of photo sharing.
+On the contrary, finding a person's face in an era of photo sharing is easy.

 Instead, a face has to be hard to copy – and probably 'live.'